ninjaframework/ninja/README.md

 - doctest support...
 -- testing and generating a documentation must be part of the framework...
 -- documentation of written restful api for instance must be a breeze.
-- internationalisation properties AND templates...
+- internationalization properties AND templates...
 -- make sure i18n is derived from request language

-- freemarker example with parent und included refinement... => reuse of html É. => ending should be ftl.html => http://richardbarabe.wordpress.com/category/web-development/template-system/freemarker/
+- freemarker example with parent and included refinement... => reuse of html. => ending should be ftl.html => http://richardbarabe.wordpress.com/category/web-development/template-system/freemarker/
 - scheduled jobs
 -- gae? with .xml config?